WhereIsEveryone/phonebook-backend/README.md

 # phonebook-backend
-A backend for the phonebook application
+A phonebook application

-Address to the live service:
+Address to the full live service: https://phonebook-service-7xyg.onrender.com/
-https://phonebook-service-7xyg.onrender.com/

-Get all persons:
+Get all persons from the backend: https://phonebook-service-7xyg.onrender.com/api/persons
-https://phonebook-service-7xyg.onrender.com/api/persons